travelgateX/documentation-site/content/insights-x/datasets/dataset-content/benchmark/dataset-reference-benchmark.md

 * Monthly (aggregation stored in the first day of the month)

 The fields and explanation of tables are based on seller organization.
 The case of buyer organization is analogous.
-Descriptions of each table and their correspondent fields are found below:
+Descriptions of each table and their correspondent fields can be found below:

 ## benchmarking\_country\_city\_client\_(daily|weekly|monthly)\_seller
-This table contains different benchmarks of your organization for the TravelgateX marketplace at specific level of buyer, country and city.
+This table contains different bechmarkings for your organization in TravelgateX marketplace at specific level of buyer, country and city.
-The benchmarks are based on the total of differents and availables hotels that have been requested, the total of bookings and the total amount of net revenue of the bookings.
+Benchmarks are based on the total of differents and availables hotels that have been requested, the total of bookings and the total amount of net revenue of the bookings.

 __fields__